adamforprovo/campaign-website/src/content/issues.md

 * Invest in affordable traffic-calming measures like painted crosswalks, curb extensions, and bollards.
 * Draw on successful, proven street safety improvements from other cities.

-## Parks and Outdoor Spaces
+## Parks, trails, and outdoor spaces

-**Parks, trails, and outdoor spaces are essential to Provo’s quality of life.**
+**Access to the outdoors is essential to Provo’s quality of life.**

 As Provo grows, we must maintain and improve access to our parks, trails, and outdoor amenities.
 These spaces promote health, encourage family activities, and protect our unique environment.
 They are a vital investment in our community’s long-term future.